-- Listed in RM’s Amelia Island catalog in 2014
+- Listed in RM’s 2014 Amelia Island catalog

-Chassis, number CSX 2421 was, according to the SAAC World Registry, shipped to Los Angeles aboard the SS Dintledyk, and it was invoiced on November 6, 1964, to Jerry Watson Ford, of Fort Wayne, Indiana.
-That invoice was then voided, and the car returned to Los Angeles, for sale by Carroll Shelby’s own dealership, Hi-Performance Motors, from which it soon sold.
+According to the SAAC World Registry, chassis number CSX 2421 was shipped to Los Angeles aboard the SS Dintledyk, and it was invoiced to Jerry Watson Ford, of Fort Wayne, Indiana, on November 6, 1964.
+Having voided the invoice, Shelby returned the car to Los Angeles for sale at his own dealership, Hi-Performance Motors, from which it was soon sold.

-From 1965 to 1973 not much is known about this car’s whereabouts but the Cobra made its way to Pennsylvania, into the hands of its first documented owners, Bill and Kathy Armstrong.
-The Armstrongs had moved up to Pennsylvania after finishing their stint at Fort Bragg here in North Carolina.
-They enjoyed showing their Cobra in various Eastern and Midwestern events, even winning an award at the New Hope Auto Show in 1977 and taking the Best Cobra award at the first annual SAAC meet in Brown County, Indiana, in 1978.
+There is very little information available about this car’s location between 1965 and 1973, but the first documented owners, Bill and Kathy Armstrong, are from Pennsylvania.
+The Armstrong’s moved up to Pennsylvania after completing their assignment at Fort Bragg here in North Carolina.
+The couple enjoyed showing their Cobra at various Eastern and Midwestern events, even winning awards at the New Hope Auto Show in 1977 and at the first annual SAAC meet in Brown County, Indiana, in 1978.

-In 1978 Mr. Armstrong was once again called upon to serve his country abroad for several years.
-His wife Kathy accompanied him, and they put their cars into storage, where they apparently intended to retrieve them upon their return in the 1980s.
-For reasons unknown at the time, that never happened.
-The Cobra just sat for many years until about 1990.
+The following year, Mr. Armstrong was called upon to serve his country abroad for several years.
+Kathy accompanied him, and they stored their cars in anticipation of retrieving them upon returning to the U.S. in the 1980s.
+That apparently never happened for unknown reasons.
+Instead, the Cobra sat for many years until about 1990.

-Enter Gary “Bubba” Carter into the story.
-Bubba answered a newspaper ad for the car, called Eddie O’Brian, inspected it, and bought it.
+When Gary ‘Bubba’ Carter saw an ad for a car in the early 1990’s, he called Eddie O’Brian, inspected it, and purchased it.

 For more information, visit: K.Watts & Company.